nais/doc/content/redis.md

 > Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.

-On NAIS we are running Redis without disk/storage, so a restart of the Redis cluster will terminate your data.
+On NAIS we are running Redis without disk/storage, so a restart of the Redis cluster or instance will terminate your data.
 So don't store data that you can't afford to lose.
-Good use cases for this cluster is to store results of SQL queries that are asked a lot, bad use case is to store user config, or drafts of user inputs that should be persistent.
-The Redis cluster is also available for all the other applicaiton running in the same Kubernetes cluster as your application.
+Good use cases for this setup is to store results of SQL queries that are asked a lot, bad use case is to store user config, or drafts of user inputs that should be persistent.
+The Redis HA-cluster is also available for all the other applicaiton running in the same Kubernetes cluster as your application.
+Using the single instance Redis setup you can password protect the database via Vault.

 Read more about Redis sentinels over at [redis.io](https://redis.io/topics/sentinel).
 Remember that your Redis framework needs to be [sentinel-ready](https://redis.io/topics/sentinel-clients).

 ## How to

-There is two ways to get running with Redis, one for Naisd, and one for Naiserator.
+There is two ways to get running with Redis, one for Naisd (cluster/HA), and one for Naiserator (single instance).

-### Naisd
+### Naisd (High-availabilty cluster)

 In the [NAIS manifest](/documentation/contracts/README.md#nais-manifest) you can add the following configuration to enable Redis: